willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ## Speech and audio problems

-### I can't hear any sound in my headset, or sound is playing through my computer.
+### I can't hear any sound in my headset, or sound is playing through my computer instead of my headset.

 * If your immersive headset doesn’t include built-in headphones, you’ll need to connect headphones to the audio jack on the headset.
 The jack is often located just behind or under the headset visor or lenses.
 Check with your headset manufacturer if you can't find it.
 * Some audio headsets have physical buttons to control the volume.
 If audio isn't working, check to see whether the volume is turned down or muted.
 * Windows Mixed Reality is designed to play sound through your immersive headset when the Mixed Reality Portal is running and you have headphones connected to it.
-When you close the Mixed Reality Portal application or when that app has not been used for 15 minutes, audio will switch to your default Windows playback device.
+When you take the headset off or flip the visor up, close the Mixed Reality Portal application, or when that app has not been used for 15 minutes, audio will switch to your default Windows playback device.
 You can change this setting in **Settings > Mixed reality > Audio and speech.**
 * Make sure your audio headset is plugged into the audio jack completely.
 The Acer headset in particular may require more care to ensure the audio headset is plugged in all the way.
 * Check that the audio headset/mic is plugged into the headset and not the PC.
 * The Windows Sound Control Panel only shows enabled audio endpoints, not disabled endpoints.
 The headset audio device will be disabled when you're not wearing the headset, so you have to right-click in the sound control panel and choose "Show disabled devices" to see it; the device name is "Realtek USB2.0 Audio".
 Once you do this, you can change the name in the "Properties" page to something you'll recognize more easily.
 You can do this for both the playback and recording tabs.